Yanmailde/Phrutis_BrainWords/README.md

 All inactive hunters in the group will be deleted without warning.</br>
 When you start actively searching, you can add yourself to the group again.</br>
-Bands that are more than 2 weeks in progress are released without notice.<hr>
+Ranges that are more than 2 weeks in progress are released without notice.<hr>

 I have other questions.</br>
 Write questions in a telegram [**BrainWords**](https://t.me/+3nnvdGjPsFlkNWYy)<hr>